How to Bid Spray Foam Insulation Jobs

 Data tracking and collection systems are an excellent way to determine material usage and labor costs for each job.
 This information can then be used to confidently bid jobs based on past material usage and labor to complete similar size jobs.

-Data tracking and collection systems that use the cell phone network can store information in the cloud, so the information is available anytime.
+Data tracking and collection systems that use the cell phone network store information in the cloud, so the information is readily available.
 If no cell connection is available near a job site, the information is collected and transmitted to the cloud when a connection is established.
 Data from jobs can also be stored in case questions about a spray job arise later.

 Having documented data showing the spray parameters for every job allows you to share data reports as a value-added service to your customers.
 This data can also help owners troubleshoot issues remotely, and recognize when it's time to expand their fleet of spray rigs.

 The ability to successfully and profitably bid spray foam jobs depends on having good information at your fingertips.
-Knowing your labor and material costs, as well as local market prices charged by competitors, will enable you to confidently prepare bids.
+Knowing your labor and material costs, as well as local market prices, will enable you to confidently prepare bids.

 A good data tracking and collection system can streamline the bidding process, while providing key information on job progress and performance as your business grows.